Olevi-id/ip-idp-documentation/_pages/b-using/1-choosingRP.md

 ## Do Not Plan on Writing Your Own

 This is so important that we want to dedicate a complete sub-section for this.
 OIDC is fairly simple to implement.
-We see it very often that developers take the product reference documentation and start coding their own implementation.
+We see it often that developers take the product reference documentation and start coding their own implementation.
 Sometimes even IdP product vendors call their IdP as _authentication API_ where the service developer is thought to connect.

 This is where things may fail very severly.
 Even though OIDC, JSON and [JWT](https://www.rfc-editor.org/rfc/rfc7519) are fairly simple, the protocols and specifications define quite detailed **security** and **privacy controls**.